Serbia: Environment

-Politics
+Government and politics

 Serbia is a parliamentary republic, with the government divided into legislative, executive, and judiciary branches.

-Serbia had one of the first modern constitutions in Europe, the 1835 Constitution (known as the Sretenje Constitution), which was at the time considered among the most progressive and liberal constitutions in Europe.
-Since then it has adopted 10 different constitutions.
-The current constitution was adopted in 2006 in the aftermath of the Montenegro independence referendum which by consequence renewed the independence of Serbia itself.
+The current constitution was adopted in 2006 in the aftermath of the Montenegro independence referendum.
 The Constitutional Court rules on matters regarding the Constitution.

-The President of the Republic (Predsednik Republike) is the head of state, is elected by popular vote to a five-year term and is limited by the Constitution to a maximum of two terms.
+The President of the Republic is the head of state, is elected by popular vote to a five-year term and is limited by the Constitution to a maximum of two terms.
 In addition to being the commander in chief of the armed forces, the president has the procedural duty of appointing the prime minister with the consent of the parliament, and has some influence on foreign policy.
 Aleksandar Vučić of the Serbian Progressive Party is the current president following the 2017 presidential election.
 Seat of the presidency is Novi Dvor.

-The Government (Vlada) is composed of the prime minister and cabinet ministers.
+The Government is composed of the prime minister and cabinet ministers.
 The Government is responsible for proposing legislation and a budget, executing the laws, and guiding the foreign and internal policies.
-The current prime minister is Ana Brnabić, nominated by the Serbian Progressive Party.
+The current prime minister is Đuro Macut, nominated by the Serbian Progressive Party.

-The National Assembly (Narodna skupština) is a unicameral legislative body.
+The National Assembly is a unicameral legislative body.
 The National Assembly has the power to enact laws, approve the budget, schedule presidential elections, select and dismiss the Prime Minister and other ministers, declare war, and ratify international treaties and agreements.
 It is composed of 250 proportionally elected members who serve four-year terms.
 Following the 2020 parliamentary election, the largest political parties in the National Assembly are the populist Serbian Progressive Party and Socialist Party of Serbia, that with its partners, hold more than a supermajority number of seats.

-In 2021, Serbia was the 5th country in Europe by the number of women holding high-ranking public functions.
+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Serbia performs in the mid- range on overall democratic measures, with particular weaknesses in the absence of corruption.

 Law and criminal justice

-Serbia is the fourth modern-day European country, after France, Austria and the Netherlands, to have a codified legal system.

-The country has a three-tiered judicial system, made up of the Supreme Court of Cassation as the court of the last resort, Courts of Appeal as the appellate instance, and Basic and High courts as the general jurisdictions at first instance.
+Serbia has a three-tiered judicial system, made up of the Supreme Court of Cassation as the court of the last resort, Courts of Appeal as the appellate instance, and Basic and High courts as the general jurisdictions at first instance.

 Courts of special jurisdictions are the Administrative Court, commercial courts (including the Commercial Court of Appeal at second instance) and misdemeanor courts (including High Misdemeanor Court at second instance).
 The judiciary is overseen by the Ministry of Justice.
 Serbia has a typical civil law legal system.

 Law enforcement is the responsibility of the Serbian Police, which is subordinate to the Ministry of the Interior.
 Serbian Police fields 27,363 uniformed officers.

 National security and counterintelligence are the responsibility of the Security Intelligence Agency (BIA).